ayuanx/pal-ddraw/README.md

 Tip: If the game is not utilizing DirectDraw 8-bit (256 colors) palette mode, then you don't need this wrapper.

-2. Extract the dll file to the game folder where the game's main executable file is located.
+2. Extract the dll file and the ini file to the game folder where the game's main executable file is located.

+3. (Optional) Change the configuration in "ddraw.ini" file if needed.

-3. Run the game in full screen mode and enjoy the DirectDraw 8-bit (256 colors) palette emulation.
+4. Run the game in full screen mode and enjoy the DirectDraw 8-bit (256 colors) palette emulation.

 # Notes: